hezhigang/myLeetCodeInJava/README.md

 - 448 - Find All Numbers Disappeared in an Array
 - 442 - Find All Duplicates in an Array
 - 221 - Maximal Square
 - 162 - Find Peak Element
+- 485 - Max Consecutive Ones

 ### Hash Table
 - 1 - Two Sum